SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 ; TODO example of anonymous function first in expression.
 ~~~

-### Argument expansion
+# Argument expansion

-Checks arguments and turns rest arguments into consing
+Checks arguments and turns rest arguments into consing expressions.
+This is
-expressions.
+the last chance to do it before expresison expansion with turn everything into
+IR format for good.

-### Expression expansion
+# Expression expansion

-Breaks up nested function calls into a list of single
+The exit point of the _front end_.
+Breaks up nested function calls into a list
-statement assignments to new temporary variables.
+of single statement assignments to new temporary variables.

 ~~~
 (fun1 arg1 (fun2 (fun3) (fun4)) (fun5))